-All strokes are not the same, although some are more common than others.
+All strokes are not the same.
+There are different types of stroke, although some are more common than others.
 The good news—it is not difficult to understand the differences.

 It is, quite simply, a condition in which the brain cells die.

 - An artery becomes clogged in either the brain or the neck

 - Blood, with its life-sustaining oxygen, cannot get past the clogged-up passageway

 - The brain cells beyond that clog literally die from lack of blood and oxygen

 - The function those dead cells controlled is now gone